It is high turkey time and turkey talk is all the rage during these early days of November.

-- Next, tent the entire roaster with heavy duty aluminum and fold at the apex to make a stiff tent top.
-I find that this holds it shape better then regular aluminum foil.
+- Next, tent the entire roaster with heavy-duty aluminum and fold at the apex to make a stiff tent top.
+I find that this holds it shape better than regular aluminum foil.

 - This would be a tragedy, IMHO.
 Be sure the edges are snug and secure.
 This will help hold in steam and help your turkey cook better.
 Plan on allowing 4.5 to 5 hours of cooking time for a 20 lb. turkey at 325℉.

-- Remove turkey from oven before the last 1/2 your of cooking.
-Adjust temperature of oven to 375°F.
+- Remove turkey from the oven before the last 1/2 hour of cooking.
+Adjust the temperature of the oven to 375°F.

-- Remove foil from roaster for last half hour of cooking. for a nicely browned skin.
-It’s a good idea to baste twice during roasting and once after the foil comes off for final step of browning.
+- Remove foil from roaster for the last half hour of cooking.
+For a nicely browned skin.
+It’s a good idea to baste twice during roasting and once after the foil comes off for the final step of browning.

-The resting time can be used to make the gravy, reheat side dishes, pour water and do all of your last minute finishing touches before calling your guests to the table.
+The resting time can be used to make the gravy, reheat side dishes, pour water and do all of your last-minute finishing touches before calling your guests to the dinner table.